Windgott1910/38C3-blender/README.md

 To open this file you need do download Blender on <a href="https://www.blender.org/download/">the official Blender Website</a> and once you downloaded it, it should land you on the Layout View.
 The default camera position should already include the text I added to explain how the file works and where to modify things :)

+The simplified version by yvmqznrm is blob_simplified.blend, my modified version is blob_simplified_explained.blend.

 ===